cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 # Representation

-A rational number is expressed as the quotient of two numbers: `n/d` (numerator over denominator).
+A rational number is expressed as the quotient of two numbers: $\frac{n}{d}$ (numerator over denominator).
 Typical operations performed on rational numbers include basic arithmetic operations (addition, substraction, multiplication, and division), equality, distinction, and ordering.

 ## Invariants